Voynich Manuscript — Shiny Side Out

 What the two numbering hands reveal

 A rounder darker hand and a lighter angular hand both numbered the manuscript independently.
-Folio 75 shows both systems on the same page (38 and 39).
-Gaps between file numbers and manuscript folio numbers confirm pages were rebound.
+Folio 75 shows both systems.
+Gaps between file numbers and manuscript folio numbers confirm pages were rebound at least once between the two cataloguing events.

 ◆ Attribution & Use Notice